Dryopteris filix-mas: Culture

 D. filix-mas is culturally named the title plant of Nurmijärvi, the municipality in Uusimaa, Finland.
-The reason is that the plant is related to the first Finnish pharmaceutical factory located in Nurmijärvi in 1899-1964.
+The reason is that the plant is related to the first Finnish pharmaceutical factory located in Nurmijärvi in 1899–1964.
 The pharmaceutical factory founded by the pharmacist Albin Koponen made Diphyllobothrium latum and cestoda medicines called Filisin and Filicon, the raw material of which was the rhizome of D. filix-mas.
 The rhizomes were still collected in the locality in the 1960s.
+The medicine was also used to treat liver fluke in sheep in Finland.

+Toxicity

+The rhizomes of D. filix-mas are toxic.
+Doses too big can cause serious poisoning, blindness and even death.